What is a Good Internet Upload Speed for Live Streaming?

 • 5 Mbps: sufficient for 480p video

-As a broadcaster, you can’t control the internet speed of your viewers.
+As a broadcaster, you can’t control the internet download speeds of your viewers.
 However, you can watch your analytics data to figure out the speed of your viewer’s connection.
 This can allow you to modify your multi-bitrate streaming approach, in order to choose streaming resolutions that fit your viewers needs.

 Encoder Configurations Related to Internet Speed

-Understanding how bandwidth, bitrate, and video resolution connect on a more tangible level helps broadcasters to better understand their internet speed requirements.
+Understanding how bandwidth, bitrate, and video resolution connect on a more tangible level helps broadcasters to better understand their live streaming internet speed requirements.

 Let’s take a look at how different bitrate settings correlate with different live streaming resolutions.